CreeperLava/TextureMapperRuby/README.md

 **Requirements**

 Either Linux, Ruby 2.4 and the following Ruby gems : sqlite3, gtk3, google_drive.
 Install the gems with 'gem install name_of_gem'.
 Or Windows, Ruby 2.4 and the same gems.
-Not thoroughly tested, but it should work.

 **Usage**